Skip to footer

 An English Field Tall Boot

-Field boots are typically made of soft, supple leather with laces at the instep, allowing deeper ankle flexion when the rider uses a shorter stirrup or jumping position.
-The jumping disciplines favor an elegant and elongated leg position, both stylistically and due to the balance that a longer leg position provides in the air over a fence.
-Field boots should fit in a way that showcases an elongated appearance while avoiding a visual shortening of the leg.
-Higher Spanish cut tops can help accentuate the look of a longer leg.
+Field boots are typically made of soft, supple leather with laces at the instep, allowing deeper ankle flexion when the rider uses a shorter stirrup for jumping position.
+The jumping disciplines favor an elegant and elongated leg position, even with a shorter stirrup, both stylistically and due to the balance that a longer leg position provides in the air over a fence.
+To help achieve this coveted look, boots can have different cut tops or calf accentuations.
+For example, higher Spanish cut tops can help accentuate the look of a longer leg.
 The boot should be form-fitting without sagging.
-A saggy, wrinkly boot will not be favored by the judges; plus, your boots could risk getting caught on your saddle if they drop too low after break-in.
-Some distinguishing factors for field boots are: laces placed over the instep, a back zipper, and brogue in the toe-cap area (decorative punched holes on some field boot styles).
+A saggy calf can be uncomfortable for riders and can negatively impact the feeling of your leg aids.
+Additionally, in a show setting, a saggy and wrinkly boot will taint the overall appearance and give a negative impression to the judge.

-Worn in these disciplines: Hunter Jumper, Equitation, Show Jumping, Eventing
+Worn in these disciplines: Hunter, Jumper, Equitation, Show Jumping, Eventing, Dressage

 Added height for drop: 1-2 in / 2.5-5 cm